 7. Layered Rug Transitional Bedroom

 The layered rug transitional bedroom uses floor coverings to define the space and introduce multiple levels of comfort.
-Typically, a large, low-pile jute or sisal rug acts as a neutral base, covering most of the floor top of this, a smaller, more decorative wool or vintage rug is placed, often featuring intricate patterns or a plush technique adds immediate visual interest and warmth to the floor, making the room feel more furnished and transition between the rougher natural fibers and the soft wool creates a sensory experience underfoot that enhances the overall coziness and sophistication of the sleeping area.
+Typically, a large, low-pile jute or sisal rug acts as a neutral base, covering most of the floor area.
+On top of this, a smaller, more decorative wool or vintage rug is placed, often featuring intricate patterns or a plush pile.
+This technique adds immediate visual interest and warmth to the floor, making the room feel more furnished and complete.
+The transition between the rougher natural fibers and the soft wool creates a sensory experience underfoot that enhances the overall coziness and sophistication of the sleeping area.

 8. Boucle Furniture Modern Bedroom